iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-protectData.md

 ![alt text](/assets/hello-world/dataprotector.png)

-:::info Ok let's explain step by step
+::: info Ok let's explain step by step

-1. The DataProtector SDK was called.
+1. DataProtector SDK was called.
 2. The data was encrypted with a symmetric key.
 3. The encrypted data was stored on public decentralized storage (IPFS).
 4. The symmetric key was stored in a secure enclave (TEE).